arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_makeSlave.md

     configuration.
 So the reported value may exaggerate the reality a bit for some scenarios.

-  - *inSync*: this attribute will be present only if the applier is currently running, and will be *true* if the value of *ticksBehind* is zero.

   - *time*: the time on the applier server.

   - *totalRequests*: the total number of requests the applier has made to the